 Farming at this time was a mixture of the old open field system, with managed rabbit warrens and sheep walks.
 By the beginning of the nineteenth century however, the Wolds had adopted the profitable method of 'High Farming' using scientific methods, enclosed fields and the crop rotation of wheat, barley, turnips and sheep.
 Land was drained and reclaimed from the marsh, steam engines were introduced for tasks such as threshing and planned farmsteads were built with an emphasis on efficiency and production.
 Expansion continued until the 1870's when bad harvests and cheap imports devastated the industry.
 This declined continued until demand soared again after World War II.

 The landscape of the Lincolnshire Wolds was markedly changed by the impact of both World Wars in the 20th century.
 The county as a whole was home to large sections of the Royal Air Force and this is reflected in the remnants of airfields and associated structures.
 Between 1939 and 1945 bomber and fighter bases were built in the Wolds including Ludford Magna and RAF Binbrook, which was in service until 1988.
-One of the first radar stations in the world was built during the War as part of the Chain Home radar network at Stenigot, intended to provide long range early warning for raids, one of the most impressive and still visible structures is the now protected radio mast and dismantled dishes are still visible in the field.
+One of the first radar stations in the world was built during the War as part of the Chain Home radar network at Stenigot, intended to provide long range early warning for raids.

-These military structures are highly significant to the character of the area and are a poignant reminder of the impact of conflict of two World Wars and also the Cold War as a number of bases remained active as late as the 1980s.
+These military structures are highly significant to the character of the area and the dismatled radar dishes were a poignant reminder of the impact of conflict of two World Wars and also the Cold War as a number of bases remained active as late as the 1980s.